 This amazing combo pancake idea came from my Sweet Potato Cinnamon Muffins.
 That recipe resulted in such a soft, light muffin that I had been wanting to try it as pancakes.
 So, I changed up my recipe a bit to turn it into a pancake recipe and voila, heaven on a plate.

 It is recommended to use a food processor to get the batter completely smooth, so there are no potato lumps.
 Doing this ensures a smooth and fluffy pancake.
 Add your mashed sweet potato, coconut milk, syrup and vanilla to the processor and blend until completely smooth.
 Scrape the sides a couple of times during.

 Next, you will add your dry ingredients to a bowl and whisk them well and then add to the wet ingredients into the food processor.
 Process just until mixed and smooth, about 8 seconds.
 I scraped the sides and did it once more for a couple of seconds.
 You don’t want it processing too long or the batter will get too thick.

 Pour all the batter into a bowl and add the chocolate chips and stir just until mixed.

 This is how thick your batter should look.
 It should be thick, but still pourable…similar to a muffin batter.
 Next step, very important, leave your batter to sit for 15-20 minutes (set your timer!).
 This is where the potato starch and baking powder will start to react and absorb the liquid, so that your 1st and last pancakes should all turn out uniform.
 Cooking the batter immediately is what results in the first pancake being so flat and uncooked.
-After your timer has gone for 5 minutes, turn your heat on to medium-low, being closer to low and add a nonstick pan to the stovetop.
-This is crucial to have your pan preheated about 10 minutes so the pancake cooks properly.

 - blanched almond flour